 Tip #5: Revisit your favorite author.

-Oh, and hey, while you’re there, see what your favorite author has been up to during your reading hiatus.
+Find out what your favorite author has been up to during your reading hiatus.
 You’ve already loved their storytelling skills before.
 Maybe you’ll love whatever else they’ve written and it will surely pull you out of your slump.

 Tip #6: Go genre-hopping.